marykutty-rtc/workspace/README.md

 # Task

-1. Create a login form
+1. Create a login form.
 2. After successful login,
    - navigate to home page at "/seller-products"
    - display seller products from the api response (api details given below)
    - display a logout button
 3. For calling gwt seler products api, you will have to pass an auth header in request.
 4. The token is in the response of login endpoint